 In cases where fertility is not a consideration and when patients desire definitive management of fibroids, hysterectomy is the procedure where fibroids and the uterus are removed to resolve symptoms permanently.

-Ovarian cysts or fallopian tube cysts sometimes tumors grow in the gynecological tract but are benign.
+Ovarian cysts or fallopian tube cysts sometimes tumors grow in the gynecological tract but are typically benign.
 However, surgical removal is recommended in certain situations because these tumors may be causing pain or affecting functionality of the organs involved.

 In the journey through infertility treatment, some women learn they have a gynecological issue interfering with their ability to conceive that can be corrected through a surgical procedure.
 Procedures that may be used to correct conditions that are interfering with a woman’s ability to get or stay pregnant can be managed with a minimally invasive approach with hysteroscopy, laparoscopy and robot assisted surgery.